 Access

-Mealhada lies 20 minutes from Coimbra by train or car.
-Restaurant reservations are recommended, especially on weekends.
+Mealhada lies just 20 minutes from Coimbra by local train or rental car.
+Restaurant reservations are highly recommended, especially on busy, chaotic weekends.

 your ultimate guide to central portugals hidden gems 8

-Historic estates like Quinta dos Roques offer traditional experiences, while newer operations like Caminhos Cruzados provide modern architectural settings with five-course lunch pairings.
-This intimate, less-traveled alternative to the famous Douro Valley provides deeper personal connections with winemakers.
+Historic, sprawling estates like Quinta dos Roques offer highly traditional tasting experiences.
+Newer operations like Caminhos Cruzados provide striking modern architectural settings paired with five-course lunches.

 Wine Characteristics